CasperGemini/978-grid-system/README.markdown

 		width: 138px;
 		margin-left: 0; }

-As you can see, the default value for `$first` is set to `false`, so you can leave it most of the time.
+As you can see, the default value for `$first` is set to `false`, so you can leave it just like that most of the time.

 ### $printlayout

 By default, the imported SASS/SCSS file is not going to print all of those `.col1, .col2, .col3…` class styling.
-We encouraged you to just stick to the grid mixin.
+We encourage you to just stick to the grid mixin.
 However, if you want to print those styles, you can change the `$printlayout` value before importing:

 	$printlayout : true;
 	@import "978gs";